WorldFishCenter/rappseq/site/content/disease-management.md

 Molecular serotyping/biotyping information is used to categorize pathogenic members from different bacterial groups.
 Such information is used to produce/re-formulate autogenous vaccines and is of primary importance to ensure that vaccines cover outbreak isolates in a particular region.

-> Read the benefits of autogenous vaccination in Aquaculture
+> Read about the benefits of autogenous vaccination in Aquaculture
 [Open Access link](https://onlinelibrary.wiley.com/doi/10.1111/raq.12633)

 - Our Lab in a Backpack reference database and in-built classifiers can now accurately identify multiple serotypes and biotypes of two major fish pathogens (*S. agalactiae* and *Yersinia ruckeri*).